 You are what you eat, or so the saying goes.
 With our current, industrial food system, much of what’s available on grocery store shelves is an assortment of corn, soybeans, wheat, and a variety of unpronounceable chemicals and food additives.

-As more and more people begin to question the modern food industry, organic food is quickly becoming a desired alternative.
+As more and more people begin to question the modern food industry, organic food is quickly becoming the desired alternative.

 Though the organic food industry is growing by leaps and bounds mainly due to consumers wanting healthy alternatives to what they find in the main aisles of their local grocery store, most people don’t understand a simple organic food definition.